espressif/idf-im-cli/tests/README.md

       --log-file <LOG_FILE>
           file in which logs will be stored (default: eim.log) -r, --recurse-submodules <RECURSE_SUBMODULES>
-          Should the installer recurse into submodules of the ESP-IDF repository (derfault true) [possible values: true, false]
+          Should the installer recurse into submodules of the ESP-IDF repository (default true) [possible values: true, false]
+  -a, --install-all-prerequisites <INSTALL_ALL_PREREQUISITES>
+          Should the installer attempt to install all missing prerequisites (default false).
+This flag only affects Windows platforms as we do not offer prerequisites for other platforms.
+          [possible values: true, false]
+      --config-file-save-path <CONFIG_FILE_SAVE_PATH>
+          if set, the installer will as it's very last move save the configuration to the specified file path.
+This file can than be used to repeat the instalation with the same settings.
   -h, --help
           Print help (see a summary with '-h')
   -V, --version